ETS2 GuideRoute notesETS2 Guide

 ETS2 Wheel, Shifter, and Sim Rig Setup Guide

-A global hardware buying guide for ETS2 and ATS players, adapted from community accessory recommendations.
+A global hardware buying guide for ETS2 and ATS players, covering wheels, pedals, shifters, button boxes, displays, mounting, and comfort.

 ETS2 works with a keyboard, a controller, or a full simulation setup.
 You do not need expensive hardware to enjoy it, but the right upgrade can make long-haul driving calmer and more precise.